 Crave something hot, healthy, and satisfying but have no time?
-Then it’s 20-Minute Black Bean Soup for you.
-This dish is low-fat, rich in vegetable protein and fiber, and very tasty.
+Then it’s 20-minute black bean soup for you.
+This dish is low-fat, rich in vegetable protein and fibre, and very tasty.
 It is all made with pantry staples.
 This soup is not only nourishing, but it’s also soul-warming as you cook your family’s dinner or take a lunch break at the office.

 Why You’ll Love This 20-Minute Black Bean Soup